najmiter/clipmac/README.md

 - **Copy to Clipboard:** Easily copy any item from the history back to your clipboard.
 - **Simple Interface:** Clean and straightforward user interface.
 - **Dockless Application:** Runs in the background without a dock icon.
+- **Auto-launch at startup:** Automatically starts when you log in to your Mac (production build only).

 ## How to Use